 Many went back to Mexico while the subtropical humid forest of Central America became at stake: the chicle was a way of protecting it, as the trees were a precious resource.

 Some stayed.
-Today, they log trees in the forest for local handicrafts or for cooking purposes, are arrieros (the mule care-takers), cooks or guides.
+Today, they log trees in the forest for local handicrafts or for cooking purposes, are arrieros (mule care-takers), cooks or guides.

 - For our complete El Mirador trilogy, refer to the 5-day jungle trek leading to El Mirador and the article about exploring El Mirador.